monhi/mongodb_tutorial/README.md

 <a  target="_blank" href="https://www.section.io/engineering-education/how-to-build-authentication-api-with-jwt-token-in-nodejs/">How to Build an Authentication API with JWT Token in Node.js</a>

-This is a project based that uses JWT and token to keep track of user. but beautiful feature of this project is that it uses mongodb as database.
+This is a project based on Node.js that uses JWT and token to keep track of users. but beautiful feature of this project is that it uses MongoDB as database.
 Thus I put it here